jacobblum/simDRIFT/docs/source/installation/index.rst

    >conda create -n simDRIFT python=3.8
    >conda activate simDRIFT

 Then, install `numba <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_  by following the linked instructions.
 For different hardware platforms, the specific numba installation syntax may varry.
 These instructions are covered in the `numba installation guide <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_.
-Shown below are the commands for installation on our labs computers, which are x64-based windows machines.
+Shown below are the commands for installation on our lab's computers, which are x64-based windows machines.

 .. code-block:: bash